klouderone/kwchocv1keycaps/README.md

 You can find the open source files on the Kea Workshop GitHub or Printables.

+If you would like to manufacture these keycaps using injection moulding and make them a full fledged product, please contact me as i would love to do this!

 Keycaps available for purchase here: https://www.keaworkshop.com/product/kw-choc-3dp-keycaps

 ![eSun Light Blue KEA Keycaps 1000px](https://github.com/klouderone/kwchocv1keycaps/assets/136342173/9c6510f8-34a2-4d66-ae16-1e297f255944)